 Predicted 3D structures for three representative proteins

-The analysis on protein structures provides information about the factors associated with the folding and stability of proteins, the interactions between amino acid residues and with the surrounding medium, the preferred amino acid residues in protein environment, and the location of residues in the interior/surface of a protein and amino acid clusters.
-The information obtained from the protein structure analysis is useful for predicting the secondary and tertiary structures of proteins.
-In addition, secondary structure information can be used to predict three-dimensional structures of proteins and protein stability upon mutations.
+The analysis on protein structures provides data about the factors associated with the folding and stability of proteins, the interactions between amino acid residues and with the surrounding medium, the preferred amino acid residues in protein environment, and the location of residues in the interior/surface of a protein and amino acid clusters.
+The information obtained from the protein structure analysis will enhance the prediction the secondary and tertiary structures of proteins.
+In addition, secondary structure information enables to predict three-dimensional structures of proteins and protein stability upon mutations.
 We use ACCESS to compute ASA (The solvent accessible surface area) and Naccess to calculate the atomic accessible area.

 Co-evolving residues in rat trypsin

 The analysis of protein evolution engaged the study on homologous protein, functionally conserved regions, and the evolutionary history of protein.
 We use the phylogenetic tree for the protein evolution analysis.
 Phylogenetic tree, which consists of a root (the last common ancestor of the protein family), nodes, branches, and tips, can use the ancestral protein sequence reconstruction to infer the history of a protein family and detect the coevolution between protein families.
 The phylogenetic tree can be constructed and analyzed with robust scripting tools, which include R package “APE”(Analyses of Phylogenetics and Evolution), ETE (a Python Environment for phylogenetic Tree Exploration) and Bio.Phylo for Biopython.
 We will choose the best tool for specific requirements.